Bermiin/StrikeDeathMessages/README.md

 Few extra messages that might be useful for some people

 ### Features:
-- Message on fight start
+- Message and title on fight start
-- Message and sound when player dies in a duel
+- Message, title and sound when player dies in a duel
 - Hex color support

 ### Preview: